YasirTech/computer-hardware/README.md

 <img src="https://i.imgur.com/YLLFHt3.png" height="60%" width="100%"/>

 <h2> Graphics Card / Wireless Network Card </h2>
-If you have a graphics card or a wireless network card, these are the final component to install.
+If you have a graphics card or a wireless network card, these are the final components to install.
 Plug the graphics card into the PCIe x16 slot on the motherboard, if you are wanting to install a wireless network card that goes into the PCI slot just underneath the graphics card slot.
 Remove the appropriate PCIe slot covers from the case, then insert the GPU, wireless network card until you hear it click into place.
 Secure the card by screwing it down on the left side where you removed the PCIe covers.
 Finally, connect the PCIe power supply cables to the graphics card. </p>
 <img src="https://i.imgur.com/fgGlXd6.jpeg" height="60%" width="100%"/>

 <h2> Last Steps </h2>
 <p> Screw in the side panel of the case and that’s all done, power on the system :) </p>
-<p> Once you have slotted the side panel, turn on the system and if everything is going fine it will go into BIOS and all of the fans/case fans and lights inside of the desktop will be spinning/on and you are ready to install your operating system! </p>
+<p> if everything is going fine it will go into BIOS, and all of the fans and lights inside of the desktop will turn on and start spinning then you are ready to install your operating system! </p>
 <img src="https://i.imgur.com/tdriETJ.jpeg" height="60%" width="100%"/>